 GIRAFFE ENCOUNTER

-Around 2019 our family visiting from Pennsylvania joined us to tour the “Giraffe Ranch” in Dade City, Florida to experience these majestic animals up close.
+Around 2019, our family visiting from Pennsylvania joined us to tour the “Giraffe Ranch” in Dade City, Florida, to experience these majestic animals up close.

-We were told by our guide, “Do not try to touch or pet the giraffes.
-The reason being, in the wild they are prey animals and would bolt if they felt danger.
-Since the safari truck we will be riding in has a roof, if spooked they could suddenly raise their enormous head causing injury.”
+We were told by our guide, “Do not try to touch or pet the giraffes. , In the wild, they are prey animals and will bolt if they feel danger.
+Since the safari truck we will be riding in has a roof, if one is spooked it could suddenly raise its enormous head causing injury.”

 The guide informed us each giraffe’s spotted coat variation is as unique as a fingerprint.
 As we drove near the enclosure, we saw them approaching the fence anticipating their treat.
 Their sheer size was overwhelming at sixteen to eighteen feet tall.
-Unafraid they stretched their heads into the open sides of the truck, eagerly sticking out their twenty-inch tongues as we hand fed them cabbage, green onions, and branches with tasty leaves.
+Unafraid they stretched their heads into the open sides of the truck, eagerly sticking out their twenty-inch tongues as we hand- fed them cabbage, green onions, and branches with tasty leaves.

 Following the lead of the older giraffes, an adorable baby, perhaps eight or nine feet tall, approached.
-Everyone in the truck “oohed and awed” as he chomped on his offered treats.
+Everyone in the truck “oohed and aahed” as he chomped on his offered treats.

 One of the most striking things was their big brown eyes with lush long eyelashes…beautiful.

-If only we were allowed to stroke their massive head or neck, what a thrill that would be, but respecting the animal and their safety was more important.
+If only we were allowed to stroke their massive heads or necks, what a thrill that would be!But respecting the animals and their safety was more important.
 Just being in their awesome presence was more than enough.

 STING RAY CITY

-Grand Cayman Island, our next cruise ship stopover offered an adventure tour to “Sting Ray City,” a shallow area where stingrays were abundant.
-As our small boat slowed, multiple large round black spots were seen moving under the crystal-clear water toward the vessel, it was a bit daunting.
-The guide said, “don’t worry, they’re just like dogs, they know when it’s dinnertime and come running”.
+Grand Cayman Island, our next cruise ship stopover, offered an adventure tour to “Sting ray City,” a shallow area where stingrays were abundant.
+As our small boat slowed, multiple large round black spots were seen moving under the crystal-clear water toward the vessel.
+It was a bit daunting.
+The guide said, “Don’t worry.
+They’re just like dogs, they know when it’s dinnertime and come running.”

 Donning snorkel gear, we entered the shoulder-high water and were instructed how to feed these unique creatures, squid being their favorite.
-Their mouths are under their bodies, eyes on top.
-They gave us small pieces of squid and instructed us to wedge a piece between two fingers while keeping our palms up and flat.
-The rays in turn will glide over our hand and suck the squid into their mouths.
+Thee stingrays’mouths are under their bodies, eyes on top.
+The staff gave us small pieces of squid and instructed us to wedge a piece between two fingers while keeping our palms up and flat.
+The rays, in turn, glided over our hands and sucked the squid into their mouths.
 Their smooth white underbelly felt like silk as they glided over our hands, accepting the offered treats.

 Moving from one person to the next, they often rubbed our legs with their satiny underside.
-The long “stinger” tail is their weapon when threatened so we were instructed to be careful not to accidently step on the rays, “shuffle your feet through the sandy bottom to avoid this” they said.
+The long “” tail is their weapon when threatened so we were instructed to be careful not to accidently step on the rays.
+“Shuffle your feet through the sandy bottom to avoid this,” they said.

 One guide put his hands under one of the bigger rays and raised it to the surface so everyone could get a closer look.
-The top layer was completely opposite from the silky underbelly we felt, this was dark gray to black in color and felt like rough sandpaper.
+The top layer was completely opposite from the silky underbelly we had felt, this was dark gray to black in color and felt like rough sandpaper.
 Everyone took turns gently stroking and marveling at their unique skin texture.

 Very few people ever get to see and touch creatures living under the ocean’s waves.
 I was more than thrilled to be one of them.